 STIs are common worldwide (including in industrialized countries), with the highest incidence of HIV occurring in sub-Saharan Africa.

 STIs are predominantly transmitted through sexual contact, including vaginal, anal, and oral sex, as well as through nonsexual means via blood or blood products.

 Risk is high for persons who engage in unprotected sexual activity or who have contact with commercial sex workers and increases with the number of contacts with an infected sex partner, as well as with the number of sexual partners.

 Risk is increased for young adults, long-stay travelers, men who have sex with men (MSM), persons traveling alone or with partners other than their family members, and business travelers, all of whom may feel less inhibited when away from home and thus are more likely to engage in risky sexual practices while traveling.

 Risk also depends on the infectiousness of each organism, ranging from rare to almost certain.
-Additionally, the presence of "classic" STIs or other lesions of the genital tract in either partner increases the risk of HIV during intercourse.
+Additionally, the presence of common STIs or other open wounds/sores on the genital tract in either partner increases the risk of HIV during intercourse.